 - Make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
-In this authority, that officer is the Corporate Director of Resources; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Approve the Statement of Accounts.
+In this authority, that officer is the Assistant Chief Executive; - Manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets; - Approve the Statement of Accounts.